 Ana Marie ArgilagosBoard Member, RPA Inc.

-Ana Marie is an entrepreneurial thinker bridging diverse agendas with a track record of working within the philanthropic, public, and nonprofit sectors.
 She received her master’s degree in public administration from Harvard University and her bachelor’s degree in international relations from American University.